shimulshakhawat/html-word-count/README.md

   3. run the code using java -jar html-word-count.jar command
   4. give your user name and password
   5. as output you will have two directories a.log and b.content
-  6. log will have the access log
+  6. log will have the access log (succes and failure/error)
   7. content will have the json formated files which contain the desired output (vedio subtitles).